 About Strawberries

 Washington State strawberry history goes back a ways.
 Commercial strawberry production began in the Pacific Northwest in the 1830s.
 In the first part of the 1900s, Japanese farmers on Bainbridge Island (and later in Skagit Valley) adapted intensive cropping practices to supply the Seattle market.
-Their farming was interrupted in World War II.
-After President Roosevelt signed Executive Order 9066 to evacuate these American citizens from the West Coast.
-Japanese Americans were interned in Labor Camps.
+Their farming was interrupted in World War II after President Roosevelt signed Executive Order 9066 to intern Japanese Americans in Labor Camps.
 Most never returned to their berry farms.

 Find out more about strawberries from the Washington State University Research Center for Northwestern Washington in Mount Vernon.